mikebermeo99/transformer-slt/README.md

 # transformer-slt
-This repository gathers data and code supporting the experiments in the paper [Sign Language Translation with Transformers](https://arxiv.org/abs/2004.00588).
+This repository gathers data and code supporting the experiments in the paper [Better Sign Language Translation with STMC-Transformer](https://www.aclweb.org/anthology/2020.coling-main.525/).

 ## Installation
 This code is based on [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) and requires all of its dependencies.
 Additional requirements are [NLTK](https://www.nltk.org/) for NMT evaluation metrics.